Aschulz94/rSICB_Planning/README.md

 ### Schedule Documents
 - Daily and multi-day schedules
 - At-a-glance and detailed program layouts
+- Format for inviting scientists for reimbursement

-Files are provided in commonly used formats (e.g., DOCX, PDF, spreadsheets) and are intended to be customized for individual conferences.
+Files are provided in commonly used formats (e.g., .docx, .pdf, .xlsx) and are intended to be customized for individual conferences.

 ---